A Whole New Vintage.

 The Input Stage and Transformer Gain Mic Pre

-The dual-tap output for the Channel’s RN2042 square-core output transformer creates both high and low headroom outputs without compromising the channel’s performance.
-The high headroom tap is designed to capture a more pristine sound at high levels, avoiding non-linear coloration of the output stage and taking full advantage of the Shelford’s higher voltage design.
-The low headroom tap, however, is optimized to allow an engineer to drive the full voltage range of the Channel – adding dynamic tone with these same non-linear “colorations” – without clipping most professional interfaces.
-On drums, vocals, guitars and other instruments, this output lets you easily hit the transformer’s “sweet-spot” of non-linear harmonic content, which can bring a recorded performance to life in a way that other effects can’t.
+The high headroom tap is designed to capture a more pristine sound at high levels, avoiding non-linear coloration of the output stage and taking full advantage of Shelford’s higher voltage design.
+The low headroom tap however is optimized to allow an engineer to drive the full voltage range of the Channel – adding dynamic tone with these same non-linear “colorations” – without clipping most professional interfaces.
+On drums, vocals, guitars, and other instruments, this output lets you easily hit the transformer’s “sweet spot” of non-linear harmonic content, which can bring a recorded performance to life in a way that other effects can’t.

 The Diode Bridge Compressor